SOT-Programmers-Club/ALEKA-ABEBE/README.md

 In the settings menu you can change the key bindings to your preferred set.
 To do this simply press the change button next to the corresponding action.
 The action text will highlight in red.
 Press the key on your keyboard that you would like to set the action to and the binding will be updated.
 To change the background track, simply press the music button at the bottom and it will iterate through the available tracks.
 To return to the default settings, press the reset button.
 ## Installation
-To play White Kninght you need the following installations on your system
+To play ALEKA ABEBE you need the following installations on your system

 Python 3, with version >= 3.8.5
 PyGame version >= 2.0.0